-- 4. The complete course of study for the Ordinary degree Ordinance. of Bachelor of Arts shall be divided into two parts, called respectively the Intermediate course and the Final course. - 5.
-Every candidate shall be required to pass two examinations, the Intermediate and the Final. - 6.
-The Intermediate and Final examinations shall ordinarily be held in June of each year.
-There shall also be a supplementary Intermediate examination in September, at which those candidates only may present themselves who have obtained the permission of the Senate. - 7.
-Candidates who have failed at an Intermediate examination in June, and have obtained permission to present themselves at the following supplementary examination, may be excused such part of the supplementary examination as the combined examination committee, on report from the separate examination committee concerned, may determine.
+4. The complete course of study for the Ordinary degree Ordinance. of Bachelor of Arts shall be divided into two parts, called respectively the Intermediate course and the Final course.

+5. Every candidate shall be required to pass two examinations, the Intermediate and the Final.

+6. The Intermediate and Final examinations shall ordinarily be held in June of each year.
+There shall also be a supplementary Intermediate examination in September, at which those candidates only may present themselves who have obtained the permission of the Senate.

+7. Candidates who have failed at an Intermediate examination in June, and have obtained permission to present themselves at the following supplementary examination, may be excused such part of the supplementary examination as the combined examination committee, on report from the separate examination committee concerned, may determine.

-- 8. Candidates who have failed at a Final examination may present at the June examination of the following year those books and periods in which they have already been examined. - 9.
-All candidates shall be required, before presenting themselves for the Intermediate or Final examination, to furnish to the Registrar certificates testifying that they have regularly attended the prescribed courses of study, and performed the class exercises to the satisfaction of the Professor or Lecturer, in each of the subjects which they offer at the examination.
-Some modification of the amount of attendance required may, in exceptional cases, be made by the Vice-Chancellor, on the recommendation of the head of the department concerned. - N.B.-In 1913 the Intermediate and Final examinations in June will begin about Thursday, June 12th.
-The latest date of entry and of payment of fees will be SATURDAY, MARCH 1st.
+8. All candidates shall be required, before presenting themselves for the Intermediate or Final examination, to furnish to the Registrar certificates testifying that they have regularly attended the prescribed courses of study, and performed the class exercises to the satisfaction of the Professor or Lecturer, in each of the subjects which they offer at the examination.
+Some modification of the amount of attendance required may, in exceptional cases, be made by the Vice-Chancellor, on the recommendation of the head of the department concerned.

+N.B.-In 1914 the Intermediate and Final examinations in June will begin about Wednesday, June 10th.
+The latest date of entry and of payment of fees will be MONDAY, MARCH 2nd.

-- 10. Every candidate shall be required, after passing the Matriculation examination, to attend during one academic year approved courses of study in five subjects, and to pass in each of the subjects selected, viz.: - i, ii.
-Two languages from the following list: Greek; Latin; French; German; one of which must be Greek or Latin. - iii.
-Either (a) English Literature; or (b) History (Ancient or Modern); or (c) Political Economy. - iv.
-Either (a) Logic; or (b) Mathematics; or (c) one of the following Natural Sciences: Physics, Chemistry, Zoology, Botany, Geology. - v.
+9. Every candidate shall be required, after passing the Matriculation examination, to attend during one academic year approved courses of study in five subjects, and to pass in each of the subjects selected, viz. :

+- i, ii.
+Two languages from the following list: Greek; Latin; French; German; Hebrew; one of which must be Greek or Latin. - iii.
+Either (a) English Literature; or (b) History (Ancient or Modern); or (c) Political Economy. - Either (a) Logic; or (b) Mathematics; or (c) one of the following Natural Sciences: Physics, Chemistry, Zoology, Botany, Geology.

+v.
 Any subject under i, ii, iii, iv not already selected, provided that no candidate may take (a) both Ancient and Modern History; (b) two Natural Sciences.